 We have a lot of experience and expertise in caring for people afflicted with Parkinson’s.
-This is based on accumulated knowledge of caring in home for 574 Parkinson’s patients across the past 16 years and tips from about 50 caregivers with decades of hands-on experience.
+This is based on the accumulated knowledge of caring in home for 574 Parkinson’s patients across the past 16 years and tips from about 50 caregivers with decades of hands-on experience.
 Call us or contact us via chat to discuss more of your personal situation.

 Caring for someone with Parkinson’s is not easy – it requires a lot of attention to detail, it requires patience, an in depth understanding of Parkinson’s symptoms, recognition of the importance of medication timing and the ability to provide support on an ongoing and consistent basis.
 When you care for someone with advanced Parkinson’s, you must live life one day at a time – being organized and planning for many potential outcomes may decrease future stress for them and for you.